-The California Organic Center Organic Farm Manager fulfills the primary task of managing the Regional Resource Center field projects and acts as a spokesperson to translate the research agenda into practical farmer-friendly outreach tools.
-The Organic Farmer Manager will plan, direct, and coordinate the management and operations of the farm at the Regional Resource Center and be expected to play a major role in educational activities.
+The Organic Farmer Manager-California fulfills the primary task of managing the Regional Resource Center field projects and acts as a spokesperson to translate the research agenda into practical farmer friendly outreach tools.
+This position reports to the Research Director stationed at the California Organic Center and the Farm Director located at the Rodale Institute main campus in Kutztown, PA.

 - Operate equipment in a safe and efficient manner and effectively teach equipment operation and maintenance to staff.